 Save This Recipe 💌

-- Kid-Friendly: These tacos are fun for kids to make and eat.
+- These tacos are fun for kids to make and eat.
 Set up a toppings bar and let them build their own tacos.

-- Storage: Store leftover burger patties and toppings separately in airtight containers in the refrigerator.
+- Store leftover burger patties and toppings separately in airtight containers in the refrigerator.
 Reheat patties in a skillet before assembling fresh tacos.

-The provided nutritional information is an estimate per serving.
+The provided nutrition information is automatically calculated.
 Accuracy is not guaranteed.

 Comments